Cold weather safety tips

 Because the BCYF Warming Center list changes, please call 311 for updates on which centers are open during emergencies.

-To prepare for power outage, stock up on batteries, flashlights, and canned goods.
+To prepare for power outages, stock up on batteries, flashlights, and canned goods.
 Make sure to have a battery-operated radio, extra medicine, blankets, and bottled water on hand.

 If you lose power, unplug all your appliances except one lamp to prevent power surge damage.
 Keep refrigerators closed as much as possible.
 Food will stay fresh for about 36-48 hours in a full fridge and only 24 hours in a half-filled one.